jstar88/Decorate/README.md

 The goal of this class is to decorate functions, taking advantage of objects to make a queue-like structure and store in it partial results and functions.

-Note that with the other my class https://github.com/jstar88/Editable it can show you a full dynamic decorated system usefull, for example, for a plugin system
+Note that with the other my class https://github.com/jstar88/Editable it can show you a full dynamic decorated system usefull, for example, for a plugin system or to build a modular application.

 ## Usage